-The Office of the Vice President for Global Engagement supports several grant programs as well as the Campion Hall (Oxford) residency.
+The Office of the Vice President for Global Engagement supports two grant programs and an Oxford residency.

 A Global Engagement Faculty Committee, nominated by the provost and the executive vice presidents of the Law and Medical Centers, meets twice a year, in March and October, to consider proposals.

-- International Collaborative Grants support joint conferences, workshops, or seminars involving at least two Georgetown faculty and at least one foreign collaborator.
+- International Collaborative Grants support joint conferences, workshops, or seminars involving at least two full-time Georgetown faculty and at least one foreign collaborator.
 These grants, of up to $15,000, cover eligible economy travel and meeting expenses.

 - Global Humanities Faculty Seminars support speaker series around issues of culture, identity, narrative, and power that cut across national boundaries.
 These grants, of up to $12,500 each, are co-sponsored by Georgetown College.

-- The Campion Hall (Oxford) Residency enables extended faculty research stays at Oxford University, typically for one semester or during the summer.
+- The Campion Hall (Oxford) Residency enables extended faculty research stays at Oxford, typically for one semester or during the summer.

-All programs are open to all full-time faculty across all of Georgetown's campuses, as well as Georgetown University in Qatar.
+All programs are open to all full-time faculty across all of Georgetown's campuses, including Georgetown University in Qatar.

-Additional funding opportunities are available through the Office of the Provost.
-The provost awards approximately $1 million annually in institutional grants or fellowships to faculty on the Main Campus, some of which can be used to fund international research and travel.
+Additional funding opportunities are available to faculty on Main Campus through the Office of the Provost.
+The provost awards approximately $1 million annually in institutional grants or fellowships to Main Campus faculty, some of which can be used to fund international research and travel.